 Worship is central to community life at CTS.
 Through worship we encounter the divine and celebrate the many gifts we have each been given.
-Through prayer, song, dance, as well as the preached word, we engage in worship as a diverse community seeking to both share and learn from each other.
-The central worship event happens in the main 4th floor chapel each Wednesday at noon during the fall and spring semesters.
+Through prayer, song, dance, as well as the preached word, we engage in worship as a diverse community seeking to share with, learn from and support one other.
+The central worship event happens in the 4th floor chapel each Wednesday at noon during the fall and spring semesters.

 We are intentional about making our worship experiences as diverse as our community is.
 Thus each worship service is different.
 While one service might be a formal academic convocation, another might be a traditional Protestant service, while another might be a traditional African American or Latin@ worship service led by one of our student groups, while yet another might be an interfaith worship including worship elements from Islam, Judaism and other world religions.
 Following the liturgical calendar may bring celebrations of Christian traditions such as Ash Wednesday or Advent while world events and our commitment to social justice might bring about a more non-traditional worship surrounding an issue or cause.
 All of these make for a rich and deeply impactful worship experience.
 Wednesday Chapel services are streamed and archived to allow our online and evening student population to share in the experience and various forms of technology are used to allow our online students to be actual participants in the services.